-The identification strategy thus relies on two identification assumptions: (1) exposure to Ramadan in utero is exogenous and (2) the length of gestation is identical for all alive births.
+The identification strategy thus relies on two identification assumptions: (1) exposure to Ramadan in utero is exogenous and (2) length of gestation is identical for all live births.
 The summary statistics of the children's and their parents' observable characteristics provides preliminary evidence on the validity of the first assumption.
 In Table (3), Panel A, means and standard deviations of the characteristics are presented by children's sex, their mothers' religion, and the level of exposure.
-Although there are differences among Muslim and non-Muslim children in terms of their parents' education and household's rate of urbanization, the presented characteristics-birth order, parents' age at birth and education, mothers' height, and households' rate of urbanization-do not change by the intensity of exposure in each group.
+Although there are differences among Muslim and non-Muslim children in terms of their parents' education and household's rate of urbanization, the presented characteristics-birth order, parents' age at birth and education, mothers' height, and households' rate of urbanization- do not change by the intensity of exposure in each group.
 More careful examinations of the validity of the assumption of exogeneity of exposure to Ramadan, provided in Appendix B, show no systematic bias into exposure by setting the timing of conception according to the occurrence of Ramadan.

-The validity of the second assumption-that the length of gestation is fixed-is investigated in Section (5) where the effects of exposure to Ramadan on an array of the length dummy of exposure to Ramadan during the 270-day period before birth, respectively.

-of gestation correlates are examined.
-As will be discussed, the results hint at no significant difference between distributions of the length of gestation in the exposed and non-exposed groups.
-Therefore, although the length of gestation is unknown, exposure to Ramadan is unlikely to affect the assignment of exposure to the presumed episodes of fetal life.
-Nonetheless, since it is not certain that month 9 before birth, for example, is the first month of gestation, I use adjective "pre-birth" to describe the time intervals.
+The validity of the second assumption- that length of gestation is fixed- is investigated in Section (5) where the effects of exposure to Ramadan on an array of length of gestation correlates are examined.
+As will be discussed, the results hint at no significant difference between distributions of length of gestation in the exposed and non-exposed groups.
+Therefore, although length of gestation is unknown, exposure to Ramadan is unlikely to affect the assignment of exposure to the presumed episodes of fetal life.
+Nonetheless, since it is not certain that month 9 before birth, for example, is the first month of gestation, I use adjective" pre-birth" to describe the time intervals.